house-of-abbey/GarminHomeAssistant/README.md

 A Garmin application to provide a "dashboard" to control your devices via [Home Assistant](https://www.home-assistant.io/).
 The application will never be as fully fledged as a Home Assistant dashboard, so it is designed to be good enough for the simple and essential things.
 Those things that can be activated via an on/off toggle or a tap.
 That should cover lights, switches, and anything requiring a single press such as an automation.
 For anything more complicated, e.g. thermostat, it would always be quicker and simpler to reach for your phone or tablet... or the device's own remote control!

-The application is designed around a simple scrollable menu where menu items have been extended to interface with the [Home Assistant API](https://developers.home-assistant.io/docs/api/rest/), e.g. to get the status of switches or lights for display on the toggle menu item, or a text status for an entity (template item).
+The application is designed around a simple scrollable menu where menu items have been extended to interface with the [Home Assistant API](https://developers.home-assistant.io/docs/api/rest/), e.g. to get the status of switches or lights for display on the `toggle` menu item, or a text status for an entity (`info` item).
 It is possible to nest menus, so there is a menu item to open a sub-menu.
 This can be arbitrarily deep and nested in the format of a tree of items, although you need to consider if reaching for your phone becomes quicker to select the device what you want to control.

 **The intended audience for this application are those comfortable with configuring a Home Assistant** (e.g. editing the YAML configuration files) and debugging why URLs don't work.
-It does not require programming skills, but the menu is configured via JSON which feels like "coding".
+It does not require programming skills, but the menu is configured via JSON which feels like "coding" (more like "describing").
 If you are not comfortable with this relatively low level of configuration, you may like to try other Garmin applications instead.

 > [!IMPORTANT]
 > The Garmin SDK allows HTTP requests only to a limited number of domains specified in their app.
 Therefore, for your Garmin to communicate with your Home Assistant instance, your Home Assistant instance must be accessible via HTTPS (with a public certificate!) or through a local DNS server that overrides one of the whitelisted domains to communicate using HTTP.